Finalise your new future

 - Student services available to help you succeed

-Places are filling up fast
+Places are filling up fast and some programmes are full

 - New Zealand Certificate in Construction Trade Skills (Level 3) with a strand in Carpentry